 Most visitors can drive in Costa Rica with a valid driver’s license from their home country.
 An international driver’s license is only necessary if the home license is written in a different alphabet, such as Mandarin, Arabic, or Hebrew.

 In accordance with Costa Rican law, driver’s licenses are recognized as valid only as long as the visitor’s 90-day immigration permit is valid (this is the Costa Rica entry and exit stamp on your passport).
-Visitors should also carry their passport, or a copy, with them at all times.
+Drivers should also carry their passports with them at all times.

 The damage deposit ranges from $100 to $2,000 depending on the level of coverage purchased although other rental agencies may hold up to $5,000 on your credit card.
 The deposit, or the partial amount, will be reimbursed to the client approximately 3 days after the rental is completed.
 Examples of deposit deductions include: returning the vehicle with less gas than it was received, and any fines incurred during the rental, such as parking or speeding tickets.

 Remember that “off road” driving, including river crossings, or driving on the beach is considered a violation of a rental agreement and loss or damages incurred will not be covered by the rental insurance.